 Moreover the plants can be lulled into a false sense of security.
 Especially if the weather has been mild up to that point in the calendar.

-I even 'stretch' the meaning of winter flowering to include the seedheads, catkins and ornamental bark.
+I even 'stretch' the meaning of winter flowering to include winter garden interest from seedheads, catkins and ornamental bark.
 For example the lunaria and carlina seedheads.
 The buds from the Corylus contorta catkins.
 Then there's peeling bark from the paper bark maple.
 The cork bark from the winged spindle tree along with the coloured stems from the dogwood.
 They all give good winter interest ...especially with a dusting of frost.

 - If you're looking for something in particular you can use the search bar at the top of the blog.
 Just type in particular keywords relating to your search.
 Or you can scroll down the links here and choose whichever blog post is appropriate.